Wrestling Hillary Clinton: A Memoir

 Capital High was – and is – a mile from the state capital building.
 It was in what most people called a bad part of town, an overwhelmingly African American community under the I-10 and I-110 interstate overpasses that criss-crossed around our capital building, part of the urban poverty islands created by America’s interstate system in the 1950’s and 60’s.
 I, like most other white wrestlers, only ventured there because of the nearby all-city wrestling camp.
 I never learned his midweek weight, but Hillary was probably around 155 pounds before fasting for a couple of days and sweating off the last pound or two.
 Once, I saw him running while spitting into an old 16 ounce Gatorade bottle, cutting another pound by not swallowing for hours.

-I didn’t know this then, but in a 2008 book by Malcolm Gladwell called “Outliers: The Story of Success,” he focused on a Canadian research study investigating why, statistically, professional Canadian hockey players were likely to be born in March.
-It turned out that they, like Hillary, started each year of school as the oldest kids in class, and the difference between four and five years old represents 20% more life along an exponential growth curve, an unquantifiable leap in physical and mental development that makes sense in hindsight, a phenomenon that is most evident in sports but also applies to scholastic aptitude tests.
-Older kids in kindergarten have advantages that persist and grow all the way through high school and college, giving professional an unseen advantage that began with nothing more than luck of when they were conceived.
+When I read Outliers and put Matthew 13:12 in context, I instantly thought of Hillary shaving when I was getting my first pimples.
+A 2008 book by Malcolm Gladwell, “Outliers: The Story of Success,” centers around a Canadian study investigating why, statistically, more professional hockey players are born in March than any other month.
+They, like Hillary, started each year of school as the oldest kids in class, and the difference between four and five years old is more than 20% of life, it’s a leap along an exponential curve of physical and mental development that continues and grows with each year, especially in a system that categorizes and groups kids according to abilities, creating a self-fulfilling prophesy few people notice.
 Malcolm called that advantage “The Matthew Effect,” after the New Testament’s Matthew 13:12, where Matthew wrote something like:

 Whoever has, will be given more, and they will have an abundance; whoever does not have, even that will be taken from them.

-When I read Outliers and put Matthew 13:12 in context, I instantly thought of Hillary shaving when I was getting my first pimples, and then of my sluggish start in school academics.
 But I was lucky.
 If I had anything in abundance, it was what my teammates called tenacity, a trait demonstrated by getting back on the mat against Hillary no matter how badly he beat me.
-I inherited the trait, though not the size, from my biologic father, a burly street brawler and drug dealer, and his father, a former heavyweight boxer with a criminal record you could write a book about, though most people called them stubborn rather than tenacious.
+I inherited tenacity – but not large size and natural strength – from my biologic father, a burly street brawler and drug dealer, who inherited it from his father, a former heavyweight boxer with a criminal record you could write a book about.

 Because of a quirk in the law, I was also a legal adult in 1989.
 A week after my great-uncle Bob’s funeral on 03 August 1989, the coincidentally named Judge Robert “Bob” Downing of the East Baton Rouge Parish 19th Judicial District granted my request to be emancipated from my family.
-The justice system of Louisiana is unique compared to all other other 49 United States, based on the Napoleonic Code of France from when Louisiana, named after King Louis and Queen Anna; it persisted after the Louisiana purchase and civil war, and that code lingers to this day, just like Louisiana is still divided into Catholic parishes rather than counties like every other state in the United States.
-Under Louisiana code, Judges have more leeway and can rely less on predicate cases, so Judge Bob could practically do what he wanted.
+The justice system of Louisiana based on the Napoleonic Code from when Louisiana, named after King Louis and Queen Anna of France, was a French colony.
+The code persisted after the Louisiana purchase and then the civil war, stubbornly clinging to law books and making Louisiana have a judicial system unique among all United States, just like it is still divided into Catholic parishes rather than counties like in every other state.
+Under Louisiana’s code, Judges have more leeway and rely less on predicate cases from the U.S. Supreme Court, so Judge Bob could practically do what he wanted.
 He told me what I had to do, and I began the paperwork as Uncle Bob lay dying.

 By March, teammates quipped that I had a kung-fu grip and was stronger than I looked.
 They began to believe that I could actually beat Hillary, and they rallied to help.
-Though I was co-captain, they took charge and played a modified version of King of the Mat with me, insisting I remain on the mat even if I were taken down.
-After an hour, I was so weak that even Little Paige could take me down, but I’d get back up and a fresh wrestler would take their place.
-The game would continue until Coach made us quit so he could turn off the lights and go home to Mrs. K. I was in remarkable physical condition, and I had a kung-fu grip and the focus of a sniper’s scope.
+Though I was co-captain, they took charge and played a modified version of King of the Mat, insisting I remain on the mat even if I were taken down.
+After an hour, I was so weak that even Little Paige could topple me.

-Hillary and I had never spoken.
-As co-captain, I stood with Jeremy Gann, our other co-captain, and we faced Hillary before every pre-tournament meeting and dual meet, shaking hands in front of spectators to represent the fair play each of our teams promised, but we didn’t chat, not even never when running the state capital steps with other equally terse wrestlers.
-Most of us were panting too hard to talk, and I never saw Hillary outside of the capital building or tournaments.
+I don’t know what Hillary thought of my cradle, because we had never spoken.
+As co-captain, I stood beside Jeremy Gann, the other Bengals co-captain, and we faced Hillary before every pre-tournament meeting and dual meet, shaking hands in front of spectators to represent the fair play each of our teams promised, but we didn’t chat.
+We never spoke at the state capital steps when we ran with other equally terse wrestlers, and I never saw him at the downtown all-city training camp.
 Despite Capital High being jogging distance to the downtown wrestling camp, the Lions kept to themselves and didn’t train with the mostly caucasian all-city team, with only Clodi and Chris standing out among us.
 In hindsight, it’s easy to see why: the capital is surrounded by civil war barracks and the original LSU campus, called “Old War School,” which supported the surrounding plantation homes by training military leaders to preserve slavery.
-Huey Long drained the nearby swamps to build today’s LSU, which led to the Washington DC phrase “drain the swamps” of bad politics, but the Old War School remained as a museum and as a testament to southern heritage.
-To this day, in addition to the bullet holes from Senator Long’s assassination, the buildings around the capital are still riddled with bullet holes from “The War of Northern Aggression,” and the longest battle of the civil war was held an hour upriver from Baton Rouge in the plantation region of Saint Francisville, where a lot of kids toured Fort Pickens and learned that Baton Rouge soldiers fought 378 days to preserve their way of life.
-It’s no wonder Hillary looked angry running up and down those steps.
+Governor Huey “Kingfish” Long built the state capital and then drained the nearby swamps to build today’s LSU, keeping the original LSU as a museum to “The Old War School,” showcasing where southern gentlemen trained as officers in the confederate army.
+In the state capital lobby a plexiglass display protects bullet holes from when The Kingfish, by then known as presidential candidate and U.S. Senator Long, was assassinated by his bodyguard, a tribute every middle school kid who takes a field trip sees and hears about; surrounding the capital grounds are buildings pot-marked with bullet holes from what one of my teachers once quipped as “The War of Northern Aggression,” though no plexiglas protects them and there’s no sign telling you why they were there.
+From the crow’s nest atop the capital, we stand atop the tallest skyscraper we could imagine and peer upriver towards Saint Francisville and see Fort Pickens, site of the longest battle of the civil war, where Baton Rouge soldiers trained by officers from The Old War School fought 378 days to preserve their way of life.
+It’s no wonder Hillary looked so intense when he ran up and down the state capitals 34 flights of stairs again and again.

 I alternated tracks with a few of the new electronic jams that helped me skip rope more quickly, like “Don’t Stop the Rock” by Freestyle.
-Every time the faster chorus came up, I criss-cross my hands to the beat:
+That was because Dana “Big D” Miles, our 275 pound heavyweight and beat-boxer in the spirit of The Fat Boys, said I should develop more rhythm, like Sylvester Stalone learned from Apollo Creed’s trainers in Rocky III.
+I said I’d try, and every time the chorus of “Don’t Stop the Rock” came up I criss-cross my hands and skipped my feet to the beat:

 Freestyle’s kickin’ in the house tonight